reasonml-old/rebel/README.md

 - `./node_modules/.bin/run`

-## For Developers
+## For Contributors

-**To run**: `jenga`.
-Then see the output from `_build/top/app.out`, and/or open up `index.html` to see the compiled-to-js version.
+Bother me on IRC/Twitter/issues/etc. for specific details.

+- `git clone` this repo
+- `npm install`
+- `jenga`
+- `_build/top/app.out` to see output, or open `index.html` to see output in console & on screen

 **To develop the jengaroot yourself**: have all the [Reason](https://github.com/facebook/reason) toolchain installed.
-Compile to jengaroot.ml.
+Compile jengarootReal.re to jengaroot.ml.
 Here's a convenient compile & prettify command I've temporarily included in my bashrc/zshrc:

 ```sh
 esc=$(printf '\033')